wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Make informed decisions to deploy systems and changes</strong> - Evaluate the capabilities of the team to support the workload and the workload's compliance with governance.
 Evaluate these against the benefits of deployment when determining whether to transition a system or change into production.
 Understand the benefits and risks to make informed decisions.

-8. How do you understand the health of your workload?
+8. How do you understand the health of each workload?

    * <strong>Identify key performance indicators (KPIs)</strong> based on desired business outcomes (for example, order rate, customer retention rate, and profit versus operating expense) and customer outcomes (for example, customer satisfaction).
 Evaluate KPIs to determine workload success.